 In Olympic luge, the slider (usually not called a "luger") lies down on a fiberglass sled, with no braking system, and heads feet-first down an icy track.

 There are actually two types of luge: natural track and artificial track.

 - In artificial-track luge (kunstbahn), the track is steeper and has high-banked turns, with an average slope of 8 to 11 percent (about 5 to 6 degrees).
-Speeds on an artificial track can reach 90 mph (140 kph) -- American slider Tony Benshoof holds the Guinness record for fastest luge speed at 86.6 mph.
+Speeds on an artificial track can reach 90 mph (140 kph) or even more -- Austrian slider Manuel Pfister holds the world record for fastest luge speed at 95 mph (154 kph).

 An Olympic track is artificially refrigerated.
-The bobsled/luge course used in the 2002 Salt Lake City Games is a reinforced concrete track with evaporators buried in the concrete.
+The course is usually a reinforced concrete track with evaporators buried in the concrete.
 The evaporators cool the track to 12 degrees F (-11 C).
 The track is then sprayed with water to create the approximate 2-inch surface of ice.

-Reaching speeds up to 90 mph (140 kph) on the track, just staying on the sled would be a feat for a highly trained athlete.
-But sliders don't just have to stay on the sled -- they also need to maintain a strictly aerodynamic form, watch where they're going and try to keep the sled in the "sweet spot" that will carry them smoothly between turns, all while facing up to 5 g's on particularly strenuous courses.
-According to Canadian slider Jeff Christie in a CBC interview, the consequences of giving in to the g-forces can be pretty painful:
+Just staying on the sled would be a feat for a highly trained athlete.
+But sliders don't just have to stay on the sled -- they also need to maintain a strictly aerodynamic form, watch where they're going and try to keep the sled in the "sweet spot" that will carry them smoothly between turns, all while facing up to 5 Gs on particularly strenuous courses.
+According to Canadian slider Jeff Christie in a CBC interview, the consequences of giving in to the G-forces can be pretty painful: